HomeOutdoor Living BlogDeck Top Rail Ideas for a Polished Perimeter

 Railing Installation Best Practices

 No matter what style of railing you choose, there are common railing installation best practices you’ll need to abide by to ensure a safe, sturdy structure.
-If you’re thinking of installing your railing on only a section of your deck, keep in mind for your design that any part of your deck surface that is 30” or more above the ground will require a railing.
+If you’re thinking of installing your railing on only a section of your deck, keep in mind for your design that any part of your deck surface that is around 30″ or moreabove the ground may require a railing

 Common Railing Best Practices

-Deck height: 30” or more above the ground will require a railing
+Deck height: 30″ or more above the ground may require a railing

-Space between bottom rail and deck floor: 4” maximum.
+Space between bottom rail and deck floor: must be less than 4″

-Choose any Impression Rail Express top rail for a panelized railing system where you install the balusters as one piece, rather than individually.
-LEARN MORE
+Want the Easiest Deck Railing Installation?
+Choose Impression Rail Express for a panelized railing system that installs the balusters as one piece, rather than individually.
+While not panelized, Reliance Rail also installs easily and quickly.
+Learn more about easy deck railing

 Deck Top Rail Ideas: Bring Your Vision to Life

 With deck top rail ideas percolating in your mind, you’re ready to start bringing your vision to life.
-Download the TimberTech Railing Guide for a complete list of all your top rail options as well as guidance on how you can customize each one to create your unique deck perimeter.
+Check out our Railing Overview for a complete guide to all your railing options.

 Find the Right Railing for You